Skip to main content

 The following courses must be completed previously: MATH 265, MATH 365 or equivalent.
 If prerequisites are not satisfied, permission of the Department is required.

-Description: Systems of linear differential equations; fundamental matrices; non‑homogeneous linear systems; non‑linear systems; solutions and trajectories; the phase plane; stability concepts; Liapounov’s second method; periodic solutions and limit cycles; introduction to boundary‑value problems and Sturm‑Liouville theory.
+This course is an introduction to dynamical systems.
+Topics may include systems of linear differential equations; fundamental matrices; non-homogeneous linear systems; non-linear systems; solutions and trajectories; the phase plane; stability concepts; Liapounov’s second method; periodic solutions and limit cycles.

 Notes: